 The CSU provides California Community College transfers with three systemwide options for fulfilling CSU lower division general education requirements: CSU General Education (GE) Breadth, the Intersegmental General Education Transfer Curriculum (IGETC), and for those applicants pursuing a high-unit major such as engineering, some math-based fields, science, or other technical majors, GE Breadth for STEM Majors.
 You can explore the two programs and then you can discuss with your community college transfer counselor which general education pattern will meet your transfer goals.

-Completion of general education courses prior to transfer is usually the most efficient path to successfully transfer to the CSU.
-Completing general education classes should be a priority along with coursework which prepares you for your major.
-You can complete a maximum of 39 semester units of CSU GE Breadth before transferring to a CSU.
+Completion of general education (GE) courses prior to transfer is usually the most efficient path to successfully transfer to the CSU.
+Completing general education classes should be a priority along with coursework that prepares you for your major.
+You can complete a maximum of 39 semester(58.5 quarter) units of CSU GE Breadth or 37 semester (55.5 quarter) units (# of IGETC) before transferring to a CSU.